lx-industries/rmcp-openapi/README.md

 # rmcp-openapi

-Expose OpenAPI definition endpoints as MCP tools using the official Rust SDK for the Model Context Protocol.
+A Rust workspace providing OpenAPI to MCP (Model Context Protocol) conversion tools.

 ## Overview

-This project provides a bridge between OpenAPI specifications and the Model Context Protocol (MCP), allowing you to automatically generate MCP tools from OpenAPI definitions.
+This workspace contains two crates that work together to bridge OpenAPI specifications and the Model Context Protocol (MCP):

+- **`rmcp-openapi`** (library): Core functionality for converting OpenAPI specifications to MCP tools
+- **`rmcp-openapi-server`** (binary): MCP server executable that exposes OpenAPI endpoints as tools

 This enables AI assistants to interact with REST APIs through a standardized interface.

 ## Features